ga4gh/refget/docs/decision_record.md

 [TOC]

-## 2022-02-01 - Structure for the return value of the comparison API endpoint
+## 2022-06-15 - Structure for the return value of the comparison API endpoint

 ### Decision

-The return value MUST return an object following the REQUIRED format specified below.
+The compare function return value MUST be an object following the REQUIRED format specified below.

 **REQUIRED**: The endpoint MUST return, in JSON format, an object with these 3 keys: "digests", "arrays", "elements".